Association of Southeast Asia: Formation

 Despite the inclusive invitations, many regional governments demurred.
-Burma’s leaders agreed in principle but ultimately declined, citing a need to focus on domestic problems and a desire to maintain strict neutrality.
-Cambodia’s Prince Sihanouk likewise refused to participate, wary that a joint regional organization might divide the world into Cold War blocs and compromise Cambodia’s non-aligned stance.
+Burma's leaders agreed in principle but ultimately declined, citing a need to focus on domestic problems and a desire to maintain strict neutrality.
+Cambodia's Prince Sihanouk likewise refused to participate, wary that a joint regional organization might divide the world into Cold War blocs and compromise Cambodia's non-aligned stance.
 Indonesia was openly skeptical from the start.
-President Sukarno felt a new alliance was unnecessary given the existing Bandung Pact; he argued that ASA’s proposed goals were already covered by the 1955 Asian-African Conference solidarity, and he saw ASA as potentially “unrealistic and useless”.
-Privately, Sukarno also perceived the move as a challenge to his leadership in regional politics – he resented that the initiative had come from Kuala Lumpur and Manila, suspecting it might erode his prominence as a champion of Asian nationalism.
-Indeed, Indonesian officials feared ASA would “degenerate into a simple anti-Communist club” aligned with Western interests, given that Malaya and the Philippines both had defense ties with the UK and US.
+President Sukarno felt a new alliance was unnecessary given the existing Bandung Pact; he argued that ASA's proposed goals were already covered by the 1955 Asian-African Conference solidarity, and he saw ASA as potentially "unrealistic and useless".
+Privately, Sukarno also perceived the move as a challenge to his leadership in regional politics.
+Sukarno had quietly resented that the initiative had come from Kuala Lumpur and Manila, suspecting it might erode his prominence as a champion of Asian nationalism.
+Indeed, Indonesian officials feared ASA would "degenerate into a simple anti-Communist club" aligned with Western interests, given that Malaya and the Philippines both had defense ties with the UK and US.
 These factors meant Indonesia (as well as other neutral states) pointedly stayed away, leaving the proponents to proceed largely on their own.